Skip to main content

 It's not always easy to know when someone has a food allergy, because there are many different symptoms.
 They include:

-In severe cases, something called anaphylaxis can happen.
-This whole-body allergic reaction combines many of the symptoms mentioned above and can lead to death if not treated immediately.
+In severe cases, a dangerous reaction called anaphylaxis can happen.
+This whole-body allergic reaction combines many of the symptoms mentioned above, and can lead to death if not treated immediately.

 The downside of this test is that it is uncomfortable – and for children with eczema or other skin conditions, the results may be difficult to interpret.
 And in children with severe allergies, even the small amount of the food injected into the skin can cause significant reactions.

 Another problem with skin tests is that in order for them to be truly reliable, the patient can't take any antihistamines for about two weeks before the test.
-For children who suffer from bad hay fever or other allergies, two weeks without antihistamines may be impossible.
+For children who suffer with bad hay fever or other allergies, two weeks without antihistamines may be challenging.

 Blood tests.
 Laboratory tests can measure the amount of food-specific IgE in the blood.
 IgE antibodies are made by the body in response to allergens.
 Once you have developed these IgE antibodies, they are constantly circulating in your blood.
 Therefore, this blood test can be done at any time.
 The greater the amount of IgE, the higher the probability the person has an allergy to that particular food.

-These tests have the advantage of being less uncomfortable (one needle stick for the blood test instead of a bunch of pricks for the skin test) and can be done without stopping antihistamines.
-The downside of these tests (besides the expense) is that they can have both false positive and false negative results
+These tests have the advantage of being less uncomfortable (one needle stick for the blood test instead of a bunch of needle sticks for the skin test) and can be done without stopping antihistamines.
+The downside of these tests (besides the expense) is that they can have both false positive and false negative results.

 For minor allergic reactions, over-the-counter or prescription antihistamines or nasal sprays can be used to relieve the symptoms.
 Talk to your doctor about the best medication for your child.